 How to use gzip and bzip2 Linux commands Explained

-The gzip and bzip2 commands not only work similarly but also use similar syntax and options to compress and decompress files.
+The gzip and bzip2 are compression utilities on Linux.
+Linux provides both with default installation.
+Both commands use similar syntax and options to compress and decompress files.

-For example, the gzip command uses the following syntax.
+The gzip command uses the following syntax to compress a file.

 #gzip [option] [file]